 Yes.
+Our firm and our financial professionals have legal or disciplinary history.
 Visit www.investor.gov/CRS for a free and simple search tool to research us and our financial professionals.

 • Do you have any disciplinary history?
 If so, for what kind of conduct.